|Building on a Legacy of Excellence|

 |Apply & Register|||||Schedules & Catalog|||||Instruction|||||For Students|||||Faculty & Staff|||||Administration|||||About SRJC|

-Often assessment occurs as part of the course’s regular activities, such as tests, projects, papers, or demonstrations of skills – the same assignments used for grading students.
-In addition to providing the information for grading, assessment results can provide a picture of how well students in general are learning.
-This kind of information may confirm effective practices or may suggest that certain aspects of the course such as curriculum, materials, teaching methodology, sequence, or even the SLO, itself need to be changed to improve student learning.
+Often assessment occurs as part of the course’s regular activities – tests, projects, papers, or demonstrations of skills that are normally used for grading students.
+In addition to providing the information for grading, assessment results can provide a snapshot of how well students in general are learning.
+This kind of information may confirm effective practices or may suggest areas for improvement through changes in curriculum, materials, teaching methodology, sequence, or even the SLOs themselves.

 The action verbs used in the SLO statements give a general indication of how students’ achievement of the outcome could be demonstrated.
 That is, sometimes critical thinking skills may need to be expressed orally or in writing, while other times, the application of skills has to actually happen and be observed.
 Often both forms of assessment may be involved.